CyberSource/cybersource-sdk-php/README.md

 You must create a P12 certificate.
 See the [REST Getting Started Developer Guide](https://developer.cybersource.com/docs/cybs/en-us/platform/developer/all/rest/rest-getting-started/restgs-jwt-message-intro/restgs-security-p12-intro.html).

+> > **IMPORTANT : This P12 certificate is considered as a sensitive data.
+It is advised to store this in a secure manner.
+If the certificate is compromised, immediately revoke the certificate from EBC and request a new certificate.**

 ## Packagist

 The cybersource/sdk-php is available at [Packagist](https://packagist.org/packages/cybersource/sdk-php).